john-craig/john-craig.github.io/tutorials/offsite_backups.md

 For this tutotial, we will be using `tar`, `gnupg`, and `s3cmd`.
 These should all be installed and available in your PATH.

 **Compression**
 The first step in our process should be compressing the file.
-This is because the following steps-- encryting the backups and transferring them-- are both made easier when working with a single file.
+This is because the following steps-- encrypting the backups and transferring them-- are both made easier when working with a single file.

 For this we can simply use `tar`.
 If your backup is located at `/srv/backup`, the first part of our command looks like so: